uoe-agents/IGP2/docs/custom_scenarios.md

 Once you are done creating your road layout and you have added all the necessary information as described in the linked page above, you should copy it to the `scenarios/maps` folder.

-**If you have built CARLA from source**, you can also import it into CARLA which makes it available for editing it in Unreal Engine 4, such that you can add buildings, props, terrains, and other decorative elements to the scenario.
+**If you have built CARLA from source**, you can also import your new map into CARLA which makes it available for editing in Unreal Engine 4, such that you can add buildings, props, terrains, and other decorative elements to the scenario.
 Importing your map into CARLA will also make it available to use with IGP2.

 **If you have not built CARLA from source**, then IGP2 uses the built-in methods of CARLA to generate a very simple and minimalist map for CARLA to use in simulation.